0xAshkan/EatTheProxyUtil/README.md

 # EatTheProxyUtil

 EatTheProxyUtil is a tool designed to simplify the installation and usage of [proxyutil](https://github.com/mheidari98/proxyutil) on your system.
-It streamlines the process of obtaining new, live V2Ray configurations effortlessly! :)
+It streamlines the process of obtaining new, live V2Ray configs effortlessly! :)

 ## Installation